Hi, I'm ARLO™ — Ask Me Anything!

 Hi Richard,

-You are precisely correct, and this is why we do not see the HECM for purchase currently being used much for these transactions.
+You are precisely correct, and this is why we do not currently see the HECM for purchase used much for these transactions.
 Builders will often allow them on standing inventory they have not been able to sell otherwise, but do not want to wait for the loan to start only after the certificate has been filed, especially knowing that there could still be issues with the loan approval (appraised value, etc) at that time.
-However, our industry has approached HUD about this issue and pointed out the problem, including the fact that HUD does not make the same requirement of their forward borrowers and there has been some whispering of possible changes.
-I can't make any promises and we are bound by the current restrictions, but the issue has been brought to light and there is hope.
+However, our industry has approached HUD about this issue and pointed out the problem, including the fact that HUD does not make the same requirement of their forward borrowers, and there has been some whispering of possible changes.
+I can't make any promises, and we are bound by the current restrictions, but the issue has been brought to light, and there is hope.

 Also See: https://reverse.mortgage/new-construction-purchase